 Only those born with a female reproductive system can develop ovarian cancer.
 This includes people assigned female at birth, but are now living as a male, or transgender males who have had their ovaries removed.
 Anyone born with ovaries should be symptom aware and act on any concerns they have.

-It’s important for men to know about BRCA gene mutations: not only do BRCA mutations impact men due to the fact that all men have a woman in their life who could be at risk, but their own cancer risk is increased if they have a BRCA mutation.
+It’s important for men to know about BRCA gene mutations: not only do all men have a woman in their life who could be at risk, but their own cancer risk is increased if they have a BRCA mutation.
 Did you know men can get breast cancer too?

 The main symptoms of ovarian cancer are: persistent bloating, feeling full quickly, abdominal pain and needing to wee more often.
 However, you may also experience some less common symptoms, which include a change in bowel habits, back pain and extreme tiredness for no obvious reason.